drigovz/visualstudio-docs.pt-br/docs/vsto/walkthrough-binding-to-data-from-a-service-in-a-vsto-add-in-project.md

 2. Clique dentro do controle de conteúdo.

-     Informações são baixadas do serviço de conteúdo MTPS e exibidas dentro do controle de conteúdo.
+     As informações são baixadas do serviço de conteúdo do MTPS e exibidas dentro do controle de conteúdo.

 ## <a name="see-also"></a>Consulte também
 - [Associar dados a controles em soluções do Office](../vsto/binding-data-to-controls-in-office-solutions.md)